JayIssuree/bowling-challenge/README.md

 As a user, so I can play a game of Bowling, I would like to see the number of frames to play.
 As a user, so I can play a game of Bowling, I would like to see what frame I am currently on.
 As a user, so I can know who is winning, I would like to see my total score.
+As a user, so I can know who is winning, I would like spare bonuses to be added to my score.
 ```

 Notes: